Inside My Digital Sketchbook: Skeeva

 So basically, you put regular 3D glasses on and you see all those cool VJ loops in 3D space around you, like in a 3D movie.
 Epic, right?

-Fly Lo Afrofuturism 01 Static 00035 - Nerd Blog - Inside My Digital Sketchbook: Skeeva
+Fly Lo Afrofuturism 01 Static 00035 - NERD Blog - Inside My Digital Sketchbook: Skeeva

 The main reason to keep a “Digital Sketchbook”?
 It’s cool to look at your stylistic evolution and gain retrospective of your work to see just how far you’ve come without realising it.
 And besides, this is an active resource that you can utilise, mix and supplement the hell out of, personal to you, making it a totally invaluable tool.